 Therese holds a Master of Music (Performance Teaching) and a Bachelor of Music (1st Class Honours) from the University of Melbourne.
 During her studies, she was awarded the Ronald William Caporn Prizes, the Grace Durling Encouragement Award, the Ivy May Pendelbury Scholarships, the Barbara Bishop Hewitt Scholarship and the AEH Nickson Travelling Scholarship.
-Therese has studied with Steve Falk (2012-present), Peter Neville (2013-2016), Dr Lung Heung-Wing (2008-2010) and Kuniko Kato (2016-2018) and Keiko Abe (2019).
+Therese has studied with Steve Falk (2012-2019), Peter Neville (2013-2016), Dr Lung Heung-Wing (2008-2010), Kuniko Kato (2016-2018) and Keiko Abe (2019).
 Therese is currently completing a Master of Teaching (Secondary) at the Australian Catholic University as she continues to share her love for music as a passionate percussion educator to students across Melbourne.
 She is part of the new percussion quartet Re_semble founded by veteran American percussionist JB Smith.